-Nitrosamines are considered the most carcinogenic, the most cancer-causing agents in cigarette smoke.
+Nitrosamines are considered the most carcinogenic (the most cancer-causing) agents in cigarette smoke.

+Here’s how much nitrosamine you can measure over the course of a day in someone eating ham, or sausage.
 And here these are two representative graphs of how much is flowing through the bodies of those eating vegetarian.

-Here’s a chart... of the effect of changing from a meat diet to a vegetarian diet on urinary nitrosamine levels, a reflection of what’s flowing nthrough their blood streams.
-Looking at 4 different carcinogens you can see Day 1 and 2 eating meat, then vegetarian diays 3 through 5 and you can see the dramatic drop, though doesn’t drop as low as those on the control vegetarian diet.
-Presumably, though, a few more days and body would be able to flush out the remainder.
+Here’s a chart of the effect of changing from a meat diet to a vegetarian diet on urinary nitrosamine levels—a reflection of what’s flowing through their bloodstreams.
+Looking at four different carcinogens, you can see day one and two eating meat, then vegetarian days three through five, and you can see the dramatic drop—though it doesn’t drop as low as those on the control vegetarian diet.
+Presumably, though, a few more days eating vegetarian, and their bodies would be able to flush out the remainder.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Dianne Moore.

 Please consider volunteering to help out on the site.